BryceLucas/DeepScan/docs/architecture.md

 *(DeepSeek-only, Milestone 1 and beyond)*

 ## 1  Purpose
-DeepScan is a web application that lets job-seekers upload a résumé, chat with an AI about improvements, and receive an ATS-friendly rewrite plus rationale.
+DeepScan is a web application that lets job-seekers upload a resume, chat with an AI about improvements, and receive an ATS-friendly rewrite plus rationale.
 The stack is deliberately simple:

 * **Front-end** – static Single-Page App (React + Vite).
 * **Back-end** – minimal Node 18 / Express API that proxies requests to **DeepSeek**.
 * **LLM provider** – DeepSeek’s `deepseek-chat` (for general rewriting) or `deepseek-reasoner` (for step-by-step rationales).
-No OpenAI dependency.
+No OpenAI dependency as cost are to high.

 ---